hachacha/nf_cookbook/aug_1.md

 # aug 1

 good morning
-ignore me
 joke with the meat man
-get a big peach
+get a big peach box
 offer to drive
 drive
-get sad
-come back and make an attempt at the peach wine we'll see if this works i am going to rely on the natty yeast and see if this works it's exciting to see if i can harvest a spirit. make essence out of life. in a front-stage spiritually dead time i think there's some spirits out there or behind there but it's quashed in our consumption this is more like documentation than a recommendation for recipe. idk what the fuck i'm doing i have only made life in plants and bread.
+come back and make an attempt at the peach wine we'll see if this works i am going to rely on the natty yeast and see if this works it's exciting to see if i can harvest a spirit. make essence out of life. in a front-stage spiritually dead time i think there's some spirits out there or behind there quashed in our consumption this is more like documentation than a recommendation for recipe. idk what the fuck i'm doing

 ## ingredients